greasysock/QEMU-config/README.md

 # Storage

-I generally store images at `/opt/qemu_machines/machine/machine.img` and .isos at `/opt/qemu_machines/isos/*`, this can be changed however.
+I generally store images at `/opt/qemu_machines/machine/machine.img` and .isos at `/opt/qemu_machines/isos/*`, this can be changed by editing the start.sh files.

 # Passthrough: